Cnasboll/HLF25-2/v04/README.md

 E[X]it and return to main menu
 ```

-To manally enter a new hero, press `C` and enter values as prompted.
+To manally enter a new hero, press `C` in the _Main_ menu and enter values as prompted.
 An empty string is treated as abort.
 User will be prompted if the new hero will be saved or not.

 ```